Family Engagement

 The Georgia C.A.F.E.
 Model for Authentic Stakeholder Engagement is a powerful testament of what can happen when people step out of their traditional rows and move into circles.
 Standing for “Circles of Adults Focusing on Education,” C.A.F.E.s bring together persons of authority with persons of influence to truly listen to one another with the intention of creating a shared understanding around complex education issues.

-Subscribe to RSS - Family Engagement
+Subscribe to Family Engagement